TheBoje/count_vowels_from_lambdas/README.md

 ## Context

 Create a program to display the number of vowels contained in a string.
-Programming language is free of choise, efficiency and readability are not required.
+Programming language is free of choice, efficiency and readability are not required.

 ## Build from source